The vanilla pod as we know it does not arrive in this form in nature.

 Left to itself and in the wild, even in countries where it is naturally pollinated by the melipone bee endemic to Mexico, Central America and South America, vanilla does not reveal any taste or even any worthy perfume of mention.

-It is only with the help of an expert and human hand that vanilla develops this fragrance among the most captivating that this planet harbors.
+It is only with the help of an expert and human hand that vanilla develops this scent among the most bewitching on this planet.

 The traces of the origins of this adventure are lost in the memories of the Tototacians,